-Via the Pennsylvania government website, Pennsylvania Commonwealth residents may receive up to 36 cases (up to nine liters per case) of wine per year, per direct wine shipper, and wine may only be shipped to a home or business addresses.
+The Pennsylvania government website states that "Pennsylvania Commonwealth residents may receive up to 36 cases (up to nine liters per case) of wine per year, per direct wine shipper, and wine may only be shipped to a home or business addresses."

 Direct-shipped wine must be for personal use, and anyone who resells direct-shipped wine is subject to fines and criminal penalties.
 Direct-shipped wine is subject to state and local sales tax and a $2.50 per gallon wine excise tax.
 Direct wine shippers are required to verify proof of age of the recipient of the wine prior to shipping.